Specialsfrontbig clearSpecials2Frontbig

 The boy pulled up his zipper.

 A girl playing foursquare turned toward the woman.
 “Anthony’s always like that in class, Mrs. Mayday,” she said.
-“He forgets things like pencils, lunch money, and homework.”
+“He forgets pencils, lunch money, and homework.”

-“And he can’t remember math facts or spelling words either,” said his classmate, Nathan.
+“And he can’t remember simple math facts or spelling words,” said Nathan, another one of Anthony’s classmates.

 “I’m sure Anthony tries his best,” said Mrs. Mayday.

-Anthony ignored the comments His attention was on Lisa Edwards who was running toward him.
-The kindergartner detoured around the foursquare court and bent over to whisper in his ear.
+Anthony ignored them.
+His eyes were on Lisa Edwards, who came sprinting toward him.
+The kindergartner detoured around the foursquare court, bent down, and whispered in his ear.

 “Code Gold!”

 In a flash, Anthony was on his feet.
 He ran into the school, down the hallway, up the stairs, and into Room 4.
-Without stopping, he pulled his backpack off his chair.
+Without stopping, he grabbed his backpack.
 He was in and out of the coat closet in seconds.

-“Mrs. Friendly said that a Special should never show off,” he said, stepping to a desk in the third row.
+“Mrs. Friendly said a Special should never show off,” he said, stepping to Nathan’s desk.
 “But sometimes it’s hard to resist.”

 On the desktop lay a math sheet.
-The boy in blue pulled a pencil from his back pocket.
-On the paper he wrote:
+The boy in blue pulled a pencil from his back pocket and wrote on the sheet:

 a=b